Student Rights and Responsibilities (Code of Conduct)

 Listed below are the specific Standards of Behavior (Code of Conduct).
 The Code of

-Conduct is broken into four sections: Personal Identification and Representation;
+Conduct is broken up into four sections: Personal Identification and Representation;

 Interference with the Health, Safety, or Rights of Other Persons; Care of University

-or Personal Property; and Demonstration or Other Groups or Individual Action.
+or Personal Property; and Demonstrations by Groups or Individuals.

 Alleged violation of any of the following may result in charges being filed against